senesh-deshan/Google-Hash-Code-2020/README.md

 Before you read this you must check the [problem statement](Problem/slice.pdf) first

 Simply the algorithm is about adding up the number of slices of the given Pizzas in reverse order.
-In latest updated version, after each completion repeats the same procedure with a skipping the elemnt before the lastly considered element of the input array.
+In latest updated version, after each completion repeats the same procedure with a skipping the element before the lastly considered element of the input array.
 This way leads to approaches considering more different combinations for each problem and gives the perfect solution.

 ```
 main loop - - - - - - \             // Main loop is used to decrese the size of the currently considering range of input array